 To request help, use your CapU student email account to write to us at firstname.lastname@example.org.
 Please include the following:

-- your specific writing-related question(s), which might include general questions about grammar, MLA/APA, formatting, etc.;
+- your specific writing-related question(s), which might concern grammar, MLA/APA style, formatting, etc.;

-- if applicable, the specific assignment with which you’d like help (either attached as a Word, Pages, or PDF file, or sent using a Google Docs link) plus a brief explanation of the kind of feedback you’re looking for; a file of your work in progress (depending on what you are asking for help with, this may be an essay draft, an outline, or a variety of other genres of writing that represent your work on the assignment so far);
+- if applicable, the specific assignment with which you’d like help (either attached as a Word or Pages file, or sent using a Google Docs link) plus a brief explanation of the kind of feedback you’re looking for; a file of your work in progress (depending on what you are asking for help with, this may be an essay draft, an outline, or a variety of other genres of writing that represent your work on the assignment so far);

 - your instructor’s guidelines for the assignment (if you’re sending us a specific assignment to look at).

-In accordance with our usual practices at the Writing Centre, instructors will not be available to edit/proofread your work.
-Instead, we will highlight errors in your assignment, provide some general comments, and point you in the direction of relevant resources.
+In accordance with our usual practices at the Writing Centre, instructors and Peer Tutors will not be available to edit/proofread your work.
+Instead, we will highlight errors in a portion of your assignment, provide some general comments, and point you in the direction of relevant resources.
 Please see our statement on Proofreading vs. Instructional Editing.